Mugna46/DSS_project/doc/report_DSS.typ

 The malware exploits a series of sensitive Android permissions to ensure its operation and collect the user’s personal information, it requests four dangerous permissions (red triangles in @permission_clashprivate).
 #linebreak()
 #linebreak()
-The sample requests full internet access, which it uses to exfiltrate stolen information to remote servers.
+The sample requests full internet access, which it uses to request the encryption and decryption key from remote servers.
 By using the `RECEIVE_BOOT_COMPLETED` permission, it ensures it launches automatically when the device starts, maintaining persistence without user interaction.
 It also requests permissions to read and write to external storage and to read and write used to harvest names and numbers from the user’s address book, potentially hiding identity theft or malware propagation.
 Finally, while seemingly harmless, the `SET_WALLPAPER` permission may be exploited to distract the user or conceal malicious activity happening in the background.

 === Manifest Analysis and Receivers
 #v(0.5em)